radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.18.jpg)

-Once the recursive relationship is described in the schema file, a hierarchical virtual directory view can be created.
-For details on how to build identity views, please see [View Designer](view-designer.md).
+Once the recursive relationship is described in the schema file, a hierarchical [Identity View](../identity-views/intro-view-design) can be created.

 >[!note] If you do not know the depth of recursion, there is a way to build an identity view without first defining the recursive relationships in the Schema Manager.
 For detailed steps, please see the article titled Building a Hierarchical Virtual View Based on Recursive Relationships in a Database in the RadiantOne Knowledge Base at: https://support.radiantlogic.com.
 You will need a user ID and password for accessing the knowledge base.
 If you do not have one, please contact Radiant Logic at support@radiantlogic.com.